Fission310/newbie-education/java/02-text-editors.md

 For the following lessons, you will need a __text editor__.
 While you will eventually use Android Studio for developing robot code, using a text editor is more beneficial for learning programming syntax and concepts without the superfluous features of an IDE.

-While I recommend [Emacs](https://www.gnu.org/software/emacs/download.html), you may use any text editor you are comfortable with using.
+While I recommend [Emacs](https://www.gnu.org/software/emacs/download.html), you may use any text editor you are comfortable with using, including vim, gedit, or... notepad....
 Check out the [Emacs course](../emacs) if you would like to learn more about the Emacs text editor.